Koda7/Real-Estate/README.md

 # Real Estate Database
-Data and Applications
 ## Introduction

- This database is of a Real Estate Agency which stores the information about the listed properties, their sellers and interested buyers.
+This database is for Real Estate Agency which stores the information about the listed properties, their sellers and interested buyers.
 It can be used by interested buyers to look for a property according to their needs.
-We also store information about the agency’s agents who work as a mediator between the buyers and sellers of properties and also about the partner banks who provide financial assistance to the buyers.
+Information is also stored about the agency’s agents who work as a mediator between the buyers and sellers of properties and also about the partner banks who provide financial assistance to the buyers.

 ## Requirements